 - Any component on original equipment which carries a separate consumer warranty of the parts supplier. - 2.
-Normal wear and tear. - Any damage, failure or loss caused by accident, misuse, neglect, abuse, improper assembly, improper maintenance, or failure to follow instructions or warnings in the Owner's Manual. - Use of products in a manner or environment for which they were not designed.
+Normal wear and tear. - Any damage, failure or loss caused by accident, misuse, neglect, abuse, improper assembly, improper maintenance, or failure to follow instructions or warnings in owners manual. - 4.
+Use of products in a manner for which they were not designed. - Use of any product in other than a home or residential setting unless otherwise noted in the owners manual.